The 2D Muskat Problem I: Local Regularity on the Half-plane, Plane, and Strips: Introduction and Main Results

-Finally, our third motivation is to generalize existing theory for the Muskat problem on $\bbR^2$ to fluid interfaces that need not be spatially periodic or vanishing at $\pm\infty$, which is the current state of the art.
+Finally, our third motivation is to generalize existing theory for the Muskat problem on $\bbR^2$ to fluid interfaces that need not be spatially periodic or vanishing/flattening at $\pm\infty$, which is the current state of the art except for the small data result in \cite{Cameron2}.
 To better model real world situations, one should be able to include at least general bounded interfaces, with uniformly bounded Sobolev norms on unit spatial intervals.
 We do this here and go even further, allowing interfaces with $O(|x|^{1-})$ growth as $|x|\to\infty$.
 This is an optimal result (see Remark 2 after Theorem \ref{T.1.1}), and we establish it on the whole plane, half-plane, as well as on strips (of course, in the latter case all solutions are bounded).
 In addition, we obtain here maximum principles for such fluid interfaces on all these domains.

 The treatment of such general classes of interfaces will require proper definitions of norms of the functions involved.
 We provide these next, after presenting the interface PDE for the Muskat problem on the half-plane, and then state our main results.